cprieger/Mizu/pages/roo.md

 layout: page
 title: "Hair By Roo"
 meta_title: "Ricka Taylor"
-subheadline: "Come have your hair done with Roo."
+subheadline: "Come have your hair done with Ricka Taylor."
 permalink: "/roo/"
 ---
-<p> Come schedule your appointment with Roo today. </p>
+<p> Come schedule your appointment with Ricka today. </p>